walles/catiplicator/README.md

 ## TODO

+* On success, play encouraging sound effect
+* On failure, open a dialog saying:
+  "The answer is 5*4=20, type it here: 5x4=__".
+Close the dialog when the user has typed the correct answer
 * Show progress bar during the level
 * Pause a bit after each completed answer to give the user time to understand whether they passed or failed